juztim/FutureDesk-Issues/readme.md

 ## Contact Us

 If you have any questions or concerns about Futuredesk, please don't hesitate to contact us.
-You can reach us via email at support@futuredesk.io or on Twitter at @futuredesk-op.
+You can reach us via email at support@futuredesk.io or on Twitter at [@futuredesk](https://twitter.com/Futuredesk_io).